How to Score 99 Percentile in CAT 2026 VARC Section

 Sufficient for 99 percentile if accuracy holds. |

 The risk: This strategy punishes inconsistency.
-If your accuracy drops to 60% across 16 RC questions, you will score lower than a student using Strategy 1 with 85% accuracy across 12.
+If your accuracy drops to 60% across 16 RC questions, you will score lower than a student using Strategy 1 with 70% accuracy.
 Before committing to this approach, check your last 5 mocks.
-If your RC accuracy has been consistently above 70%, Strategy 2 is your path.
+If your RC accuracy has been consistently above 65%, Strategy 2 is your path.
 If it fluctuates widely, Strategy 1 is safer.

 You can mix strategies: Many students use Strategy 1 for their first two passages (deep, careful reading) and Strategy 2 pacing for the remaining two (faster, more decisive).
 This hybrid is common among students who have one consistently strong passage type and two moderate ones.

-“Heet, a student who cracked 99 percentile in VARC told us they spent the first three months of mocks using Strategy 2 and kept getting inconsistent scores.
+βHeet, a student at Aptitude360 who cracked 99 percentile in VARC told us he spent the first three months of mocks using Strategy 2 and kept getting inconsistent scores.
 'My mentor made me track RC accuracy by passage for four consecutive mocks.
 Turns out I was getting 3 or 4 wrong every single time in the philosophy passage.
-We switched to Strategy 1, I started skipping philosophy, and my score stabilised immediately.'”
+We switched to Strategy 1, I started skipping philosophy, and my score stabilised immediately.'β

-How to Start Preparing for the VARC Section of CAT 2026
+How to Start Preparing for the CAT 2026 VARC Section

 VARC preparation is a long game.
 Unlike QA where a concept can be understood in a few sessions, VARC improvement is measured in months.
 The earlier you start, the larger your advantage.
 Here is a phase-wise plan.